JacobNakayu/web-app-base/documentation/04-frontend-configuration.md

 # Front-end File Configuration

-The front-end of app_name is mainly handled by Vite and Vue, but there is some interation with Django for the production server.
+The front-end of Steesh is mainly handled by Vite and Vue, but there is some interation with Django for the production server.
 This file will cover the general flow of requests and files in the Development and Production environments.

 ## The Development Server